-A business sold as a going concern—an active business that will not be liquidated in the foreseeable future—will generally be worth more than if you try to sell its assets individually at liquidation prices.
-As a result, selling your business will likely bring in more money to pay off business debts and may leave you with more cash in your pocket.
+A business sold as a "going concern" (an active business that won't be liquidated in the foreseeable future) will generally be worth more than if you try to sell its assets individually at liquidation prices.
+As a result, selling your business will likely bring in more money to pay off business debts and might leave you with more cash in your pocket.

 Below are some of the downsides of selling your business.